MosesSupposes/Case-Aid-Companion/README.md

 # Todo

-- Add a changelog 🗒
-- Deploy 🚀
 - Auto-populate the next "From" input with the value of the last "To" input.
+- Add autocomplete feature that suggests destinations based on previous visits.

 # Bugs